 Now that we've covered the five Coalition Application essay prompts, how can you figure out which prompt is best suited for you?

 Your answers to the following five questions should help give you a sense of which Coalition essay prompts might work better for you based on your experiences and interests:

 - Can you easily think of a specific incident in your life that had a major (and positive) effect on you?
-If so, Prompt 1 would be a good fit for you.
+If so, Prompt 1 or Prompt 3 would be a good fit for you.

 These questions are just a quick way to help you decide which of the five Coalition essay prompts might work well for you.

 If you're still struggling to decide, though, ask yourself: what do you want to write about most?
 What topic is calling to you?
 Is there something you just can't seem to get out of your head?
 If so, write about this.

 You can then determine whether this topic you have in mind fits one of the prompts above.
 If not, you can just put it under Prompt 5 and make it an essay of your choice!

 Crafting a Great Coalition Application Essay: 4 General Tips

 To wrap up, here are four general tips to help you write a great Coalition Application essay, no matter which prompt you choose.

 In any college essay you write, whether it's for the Coalition App or another application system, you want to ensure you're being as specific as possible.